 The intensity of each stage depends on the “project” or “control” approach adopted by the Function according to whether the evaluation: (i) is related to the coming into force of new laws and regulations or to new projects/products/processes, or (ii) concerns external or internal provisions in force.

-The assessments of the first type (ex ante assessments) are mainly aimed at supporting the Top Management in the corrective actions resulting from new projects/products/processes/laws and regulations; those of the second type (ex post assessments) have the purpose of representing the level of compliance of the procedures, processes, policies and internal organisation of the companies of the Group with legal and regulatory provisions applicable to the company, as well as compliance risk.
+The assessments of the first type (ex ante assessments) are mainly aimed at supporting the Top Management in the corrective actions resulting from new projects/products/processes/laws and regulations.
+The assessments of the second type (ex post assessments) have the purpose of representing the level of compliance of the procedures, processes, policies and internal organisation with applicable legal and regulatory provisions, as well as compliance risk.